 After witnessing a weak start, the Indian stock markets managed to break into the positive during the previous two hours of trade.
 The markets moved northwards on account of buying activity being witnessed across banking, capital goods and auto stocks.
 However, realty, oil & gas and metal stocks are unable to garner investors' favor.

-The BSE Sensex and NSE Nifty are trading in the green, up by 183 points and 62 points respectively.
-The BSE-Midcap and BSE-Smallcap are also trading up by 1.4% and 1.7% respectively.
-The rupee is trading at 46.28 to the dollar.
+The BSE Sensex and NSE Nifty are trading in the positive, up by 90 points and 20 points respectively.
+Midcap and small cap stocks are also trading in the positive, up by 0.5% and 0.9% respectively.
+The rupee is trading at 45.69 to the dollar.

 According to a leading business daily, Indian renewable energy major Suzlon, is aiming to clean up its balance sheet by getting its Rs 86.5 bn loan restructured.
 The debt-laden company is in talks with its lenders like SBI, BoB, IDBI etc so as to convert its existing rupee loans into long-term maturity loans.
 If the banks approve this proposal, the company will see a significant reduction in cash outflow in the medium term.
 Its interest cost will decline and overall annual cash savings of around Rs 10 bn can be expected.
 It may be noted that the company is serving a debt of Rs 105 bn which requires an interest charge of Rs 11 bn annually.